top of page

 NIGHT HIDE

 The tour includes a session in a night hide with artificial lighting, focusing on photographing mountain hare.
-With a bit of luck, we may also spot Arctic fox.
-At this time of year, both animals are stunning in their fluffy white winter coats.
+At this time of year the animals are stunning in their fluffy white winter coats.
 The hide offers excellent opportunities to photograph mountain hares, which often interact with each other.
 In snowfall, the images can become truly magical.
 Many award-winning photos have been taken from this hide.

 THE TUNDRA